How to Help Employees Who Feel Burnt Out?

 Take mental health seriously

 You need to take the mental health of your employees seriously.
+Read more: Stable Mental Health in the Workplace.
 There are several ways to keep employees’ mental health a priority without requiring excessive action:

 - Use an emotional evaluation system.
 For employees, a rating system (such as a scale of one to ten for assessing their well-being) could be simpler than specific conversations.
 You could use an anonymous rating system to determine the mental health and emotional state of your workforce.
 The results of such a system will help you know where improvements or help is needed.